mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-05-tuesday-session-1.md

 ## Summary

 Even though loops and logic can get much more complicated as needed, practicing these foundational skills a bit is all that’s needed to start harnessing their awesome power 🙂

+#### Acknowledgements

+This training course was adapted from the [Happy Belly Bioinformatics Unix Course](https://astrobiomike.github.io/unix/).